Seeing Stars: Where the Movies Were

 to just past the starting line).
 Part of the tallest sign on the other

-(left) side of the street is missing now, but the windows on its building
+(left) side of the street is missing now, but the windows on its

 still match.

-The camera swings around to follow
+swings around to follow

-them, and you get a blurred glimpse of the Repossess Auto Sales sign again.
+them, and you get a blurred glimpse of the Repossess Auto Sales sign

-Paul hits his nitro button, and a blurry
+nitro button, and a

-scene over a zillion times from different angles and/or had countless cameras
+scene over a zillion times from different angles and/or had countless

 on scene.)

-As Paul high-speed zooms past everyone
+high-speed zooms past everyone

-else, right after he looks at his speedometer, we catch sight of the tail-fin-like
+else, right after he looks at his speedometer, we catch sight of the

 sign (on his right side), which is on the commercial building at 11953

 Prairie, which is on the west side.
-At this point, interestingly enough,
+At this point, interestingly

 they are actually heading south on Prairie, passing W. 119th